-- Supporting the Bank's objectives

-- Identifying and assessing the operational risk of new products as well as current products, activities, and systems

-- The total independence and continuity of assessment of procedures, monitoring controls, and performance

-- Limiting operational losses and solving the causing problems at their roots
+- Supporting the Bank's objectives. - Identifying and assessing the operational risk of new products as well as current products, activities, and systems. - The total independence and continuity of assessment of procedures, monitoring controls, and performance. - Limiting operational losses and solving the causing problems at their roots - Collecting loss data and analyses root cause. - Developing Key Risk Indicators for the Bank functions - The Bank continues to provide employees with training programs that increase awareness of operational risk, thereby, increasing the effectiveness of control elements and identifying existing gaps.

-The Bank is also keen on implementing the operational risk governance mechanism through the following:

-- Supervision by the Board of Directors and Senior Management.
+The Bank is also keen on implementing the operational risk governance mechanism through supervision by the Board of Directors and Senior Management.